Shamanism in Siberia: Samoyedic

 Among several Samoyedic peoples shamanism was a living tradition also in modern times, especially at groups living in isolation until recent times (Nganasans).
 There were distinguished several types of shamans among Nenets, Enets, and Selkup people.
 (The Nganasan shaman used three different crowns, according to the situation: one for upper world, one for underneath word, one for occasion of childbirth.)

 Nenets people, Enets people, Nganasan people speak Northern Samoyedic languages.
 They live in North Siberia (Nenets live also in European parts), they provide classical examples.
 Selkups are the only ones who speak Southern Samoyedic languages nowadays.
 They live more to the south, shamanism was in decline also at the beginning of the 20th century, although folklore memories could be recorded even in the 1960s.
 Other Southern Samoyedic languages were spoken by some peoples living in the Sayan Mountains, but language shift has taken place, making all these languages extinct.

 Nenets

 There were several types of shamans distinguishing ones contacting upper world, ones contacting underneath world, ones contacting the dead.

 Nganasan

-The isolated location of Nganasan people enabled that shamanism was a living phenomenon among them even in the beginning of the 20th century, the last notable Nganasan shaman's seances could be recorded on film in the 1970s.
+The isolated location of the Nganasan people ensured that shamanism was a living phenomenon among them even in the beginning of the 20th century, the last notable Nganasan shaman's seances could be recorded on film in the 1970s.

 One of the occasions in which the shaman partook was the clean tent rite, held after the polar night, which included sacrifices.